olyoberdorf/gainfxarchivefetcher/README.md

 ## Notes

-I have found the GainFX zipfiles prior to 2009-06-01 to be corrupt.
+I have found the GainFX csv files, the ones inside the zips, prior to 2009-06-01 to be corrupt.
 I haven't checked all files or all pairs, but it seems to be a systemic problem.

 ## TODO